RVirmoors/fred-arditti/README.md

 "monitor" sends the inputs straight to the Stereo Out, will be off in performance.

+"calibration mode" sends the actively followed track to the Stereo Out.

 ## Score following

 Antescofo is used for: